Voteshield/VapeShield/README.md

 - *VS_API_KEY:* Your VoteShield API information.
 This includes all the details needed to authenticate with your API key.
 - *BASE_URL_ARG:* The base URL for the deployed VoteShield environment.
 For example, api.voteshield.us
 - *ENVIRONMENT_ARG:* The environment you are authenticating against.
 For example, `voteshield`.
+- *RETRY_ATTEMPTS:* Optional.
+The action will try this number of times every second by default to see if the service is available, considering most instances of this being ran will assume a service was cycled somewhere.

 ## Testing